ajadamsky/Sum-average-and-count-of-numbers/README.md

 #### A simple application written in C for university project

-Just input several numbers until program stops by typing 0, then it will display sum, average and how many times you typed the numbers.
+Input several numbers until program stops by typing 0, then it will display sum, average and how many times you typed the numbers.

 ## Build